beothorn/beothorn/README.md

+Hey, I am a coder with lots of ideas (and not a lot of time).
-Hey, this is what you can find here:
+Here on github is where I store my code, hope you can find something interesting here.
+You can find more at [my blog](http://www.isageek.com.br/)

 # Stuff you can play with